-THE LILLS SANTA FE NEW MEXICO TRAVEL ADVENTURE
+THE LILLS SANTA FE NEW MEXICO TRAVEL VIDEO

 We looked for a pet-friendly restaurant and found La Casa Sena, a stunning place to dine outdoors.
 It was tucked away and it had an incredible patio covered in greenery.
 Our kitten, Scotia, enjoyed walking the little path while our food was being prepared.
 He and our dog, Sunday, even got to sit with us while we ate.
 Our salad was massive, our soup was stunning and we were so glad we chose La Casa Sena as our first treat day meal in Santa Fe.